 Closing a Joint Credit Card With a Balance

 The first step to closing a joint account is to contact your credit card issuer.
-They will tell you the steps you need to take to close the account and whether the balance must be paid off before it can be closed.
-That will let you know how to proceed.
+They will guide you through the steps needed to close the joint credit card account, including whether the balance must be paid off before it can be closed.
+Now you have a plan on how to proceed forward.

 Paying Off a Joint Credit Card Balance